Caius Largennius

 Caius Largennius (died c.
 AD 50) was a legionary of the Legio II Augusta.
-A scion of the gens Fabia, he was born in Lucca and stationed in Argentoratum.
+He was born in Lucca and stationed in Argentoratum.
 His funerary stele, discovered in 1878 in the Strasbourg district of Koenigshoffen, has been much studied and is well documented.
 It is now kept in the Musée archéologique de Strasbourg.

 Funerary stele

 The limestone stele was found at the current address 27–29, route des Romains, 48°34′47″N 7°43′06″E. Its style has been described as "confident and extrovert", the pose of the legionary as "relaxed".
 The dimensions have been given as: